 Section 5(f).
-Prescription drug benefits (continued) Section 5(f).
-Prescription drug benefits (continued) Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost We say "No deductible" when it does Covered medications and supplies When you enroll in the Plan, you will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail order form/patient profile and a pre-addressed reply envelope for the mail-order prescription program.
-You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail: Drugs and medicines (including those prescribed during a non-covered hospital stay or in a non-covered facility) that require a physician's prescription by Federal law of the United States except those listed as Not covered.
-Insulin Needles and syringes for the administration of covered medications Contraceptive drugs and devices Network Retail: 25% of cost Network Retail when Medicare Part B pays first: 25% of cost Non-Network Retail: 25% of cost Non-Network Retail when Medicare Part B pays first: 25% of cost Network Mail Order: \$15 generic/\$25 brand name (no deductible) Network Mail Order when Medicare Part B pays first: \$6 generic/\$12 brand name (No deductible) Note: If there is no generic equivalent drug available, you will still have to pay the brand name copayment.
-Not covered: • Drugs and supplies for cosmetic purposes • Drugs to treat impotence and sexual dysfunction • Vitamins, nutrients and food supplements even if a physician prescribes or administers them • Nonprescription (over-the-counter) medicines All charges
+Prescription drug benefits (continued) Benefit Description You pay After the calendar year deductible Note: The prescription drug deductible applies to almost We say "No deductible" when it does n Covered medications and supplies When you enroll in the Plan, you will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail order form/patient profile and a pre-addressed reply envelope for the mail-order prescription program.
+You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail: • Drugs and medicines (including those prescribed during a non-covered hospital stay or in a non-covered facility) that require a physician's prescription by Federal law of the United States except those listed as Not covered. • Insulin • Needles and syringes for the administration of covered medications • Contraceptive drugs and devices Network Retail: 30% of cost Network Retail when Medicare Part B pays first: 30% of cost Non-Network Retail: 30% of cost Non-Network Retail when Medicare Part B pays first: 30% of cost Network Mail Order: \$15 generic/\$25 brand name on primary drug list/\$40 brand name not on primary drug list (no deductible) Network Mail Order when Medicare Part B pays first: \$8 generic/\$15 brand name on primary drug list/\$30 brand name not on primary drug list (no deductible) Note: If there is no generic equivalent drug available, you will still have to pay the brand name copayment.
+Note: For long-term maintenance medications you are limited to the initial prescription and two refills at a Caremark participating pharmacy.
+You must use the mail order program for a continuing supply of medication.
+Not covered: Drugs and supplies for cosmetic purposes Drugs to treat impotence and sexual dysfunction Vitamins, nutrients and food supplements even if a physician prescribes or administers them Nonprescription (over-the-counter) medicines All charges